 Choosing a Web Designer is not an easy task! – Here are some tips…

-There is so much more to web design than just making a few web pages look pretty if you want to succeed.
+There is so much more to website design than just making a few web pages look pretty if you want to succeed.
 You need to consider your target audience, underlying message, content, desired responses, visitor impact, online goals, how you are going to measure the success of the site and more.
 There is so much more to web design than just making a few web pages look pretty

 2. Defining Your Requirements